andrewcooke/Drawing.jl/README.md

 # Draw

-A simple, imperative library for drawing (diagrams, lines, shapes).
+A library for drawing (diagrams, lines, shapes).

-In more formal terms - imperative vector graphics.
+In more formal terms - simple, imperative vector graphics.
 For a declarative approach, see [Compose.jl](https://github.com/dcjones/Compose.jl).
 For more control, see [Cairo.jl](https://github.com/JuliaLang/Cairo.jl).